 It is widely recognised that hands-on experience and structured workplace learning provides students with the opportunity to integrate practical experience with nationally recognised qualifications.
 Disabled students and those with certain health conditions or those who are neurodiverse may need certain support and/or assistive technology to enable them to make the most of their studies and training.
 Many universities are developing policy documents to help guide staff and students about inclusive teaching and reasonable adjustments when the student is studying at university.
 However, procedures necessarily vary when the students are not at university and also vary with the alternative circumstances where students study.

-We have invited a range of speakers who have a range of really useful experiences when supporting disabled students away from the university.
-We are pleased to let you know that Bettina Rigg from Veale Wasbrough Vizards has agreed to open the day by setting out the legal situation which applied when we are supporting students away from the university.
-Other speakers will cover how they have determined methods and procedures to support disabled students.
-These will include Karl Wall from the UCL Institute of Education who has a great deal of experience supporting international disabled MA and PhD students on research trips in their home countries.
-Lynn Clouder and Joanne Opie from Coventry University will discuss their research-based study on supporting Health and Social Care students on placement and EA Draffan and Abi James from Southampton University will discuss their findings with regard to supporting students using assistive and other technologies.
+We invited a range of speakers who have a range of really useful experiences when supporting disabled students away from the university.
+Bettina Rigg from Veale Wasbrough Vizards opened the day by setting out the legal situation which applies when we are supporting students away from the university.
+Other speakers covered how they determined methods and procedures to support disabled students.
+These included Karl Wall from the UCL Institute of Education describing his experience supporting international disabled MA and PhD students on research trips in their home countries.
+Lynn Clouder and Joanne Opie from Coventry University discussing their research-based study on supporting Health and Social Care students on placement and EA Draffan and Abi James from Southampton University discussing their knowledge supporting students using a range of technologies.